MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-SpoofMailReport.md

 ```

 ## DESCRIPTION
-The spoof mail report is a feature in Defender for Office 36 that you can use to query information about insider spoofing detections in the last 30 days.
 For the reporting period you specify, the Get-SpoofMailReport cmdlet returns the following information:

 - Date: Date the message was sent.
 - Event Type: Typically, this value is SpoofMail.
 - Direction: This value is Inbound.
-- Domain: The sender domain.
-This corresponds to one of your organization's accepted domains.
+- Domain: The domain of the sender's email address.
 - Action: Typically, this value is GoodMail or CaughtAsSpam.
-- Spoofed Sender: The spoofed email address or domain in your organization from which the messages appear to be coming.
+- Spoofed Sender: The spoofed email address or domain that appears in the From address of the message.
-- True Sender: The organizational domain of the PTR record, or pointer record, of the sending IP address, also known as the reverse DNS address.
-If the sending IP address does not have a PTR record, this field will be blank and the Sender IP column will be filled in.
+- True Sender: The domain from the reverse DNS lookup (PTR record) of the source IP address.
+If the source IP address does not have a PTR record, this field will be blank and the Sender IP column will be filled in.
 Both columns will not be filled in at the same time.
-- Sender IP: The IP address or address range of the source messaging server.
-If the sending IP address does have a PTR record, this field will be blank and the True Sender column will be filled in.
-Both columns will not be filled in at the same time.
+- Sender IP: The IP address or address range of the source messaging server only if the message's source IP address does not have a reverse DNS (PTR) record.
+True Sender and Sender IP are never filled in at the same time.
 - Count: The number of spoofed messages that were sent to your organization from the source messaging server during the specified time period.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://docs.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).